 DAPP Malawi has four Teachers Training Colleges namely Chilangoma, Amalika, Dowa and Mzimba in Blantyre, Thyolo, Dowa and Mzimba districts respectively.

-Since 2012, DAPP has expanded its education program beyond pre-teachers’ training to include in-service teachers in a concept called “We Do More teachers” which is aimed at improving inclusive quality education and creating conducive learning environments for all children.
-Presently, the 400 Primary School Project, a network of DAPP graduated teachers is working with 87 teachers in 58 schools.
+Since 2012, DAPP has expanded its education program beyond Pre-teachers’ training to include in-service teachers in a concept called “We Do More teachers” which is aimed at improving inclusive quality education and creating conducive learning environments for all children.
+Presently, the 400 Primary School Project, a network of DAPP graduated teachers is working with 100 teachers in 18 districts across Malawi.
+The teachers meet regularly to plan and evaluate their work during what is called Production Camps.
+They voluntarily stick together to share knowledge and experiences on how they can improve the environments around their schools.